robby-robby/hey.py/README.md

 - Enable with `--stream` flag
 - Typing effect for faster response time
-- Terminal clear command is sent after typing effect then the formated response will be outputed to the terminal, therefore not recommended if piping to another process
+- The clear terminal command is sent after typing, then the formatted response will be output to the terminal.
+Therefore, it is not recommended if piping to another process.

 # ⚡️⚡️⚡️️*NEW BONUS Prompt Explorer* 👇👇👇👇 Added Sep 9th 2023